Funny Presentations: They’re the Ones You Remember

 Use Humor in a Business Presentation

-Unless your business is selling clown costumes (and really, even if it is) business presentations are heavy.
+Unless your business sells clown costumes (and really, even if it is), business presentations are heavy.
 They’re laden with numbers and facts and all sorts of jargon.
-It’s easy for all of that serious business talk to cause a person’s attention span to bottom out.
+It’s easy for all that serious business talk to cause a person’s attention span to drop out.
 That’s why using humor in a business presentation is just as important as adding it to an informative or instructional presentation.

 How to Use Humor in Presentations

 For presentation humor to be effective, you need to plan for it.
-Sure, there are times when you can ad lib (like when something unexpectedly goes wrong—humor can be a great way to recover from a presentation mishap), but it really should be an element that you plan and execute deliberately.
+Sure, there are times when you can ad-lib (like when something unexpectedly goes wrong—humor can be a great way to recover from a presentation mishap).
+Still, it really should be an element that you plan and execute deliberately.

-Personal anecdotes: The easiest (and usually best) person to poke fun at is yourself.
+Personal anecdotes: The easiest (usually best) person to poke fun at is yourself.
 Share a personal story that will lend itself to the point you’re trying to make.
-Personal stories are always full of funny details, and when you talk about something that’s happened to you, people can relate sometimes that’s the whole reason the story is funny.
+Personal stories are always full of funny details, and when you talk about something that’s happened to you, people can relate sometimes; that’s why the story is funny.

 The best part of using a story from the pages of your own life is you already know how to tell it because you’ve probably been sharing it for years (unless it’s something that happened on the way to the presentation).
-If sharing a story based on your personal experience is going to help make a point in your presentation, use it!
+If sharing a story based on your experience will help make a point in your presentation, use it!

 Funny analogies: Winston Churchill once said “a good speech should be like a woman’s skirt: long enough to cover the subject and short enough to create interest.”
 This is a double whammy—not only is that a funny quote, but it’s a great analogy, too.

-An analogy draws a comparison between two different objects or concepts in order to highlight some sort of similarity.
-They’re not always easy to come up with yourself, so listen to what the people around you are saying.
-When you hear a funny analogy, make note of it.
-Even if it’s not perfect for your presentation, you can always swap out a few words or facts that will make it work.
+An analogy draws a comparison between two different objects or concepts to highlight some similarity.
+They’re not always easy to come up with yourself, so listen to what the people around you say.
+When you hear a funny analogy, make a note of it.
+Even if it’s not perfect for your presentation, you can always swap out a few words or facts to make it work.

 Cartoons: If you’re going to use Powerpoint for your presentation, the least you could do is add a funny cartoon or two to your slides.
 How many times have you been talking to someone and the conversation reminds of you of a funny cartoon or meme you saw on Facebook?
 Why can’t that be the same for a presentation?
 Whatever your topic, there’s a good chance there’s a funny cartoon floating around about it.
 Visual aids are great for public speaking—and if they’re funny, even better.

-Funny Signs: I recently saw a sign outside of a local greenhouse read, “Spring is here!
+Funny Signs: I recently saw a sign outside a local greenhouse that read, “Spring is here!
 We’re so excited, we wet our plants.”
 It’s a great play on words, but it’s also a funny sign—and a memorable one at that.
-There are probably five nurseries within about a 10-block area, but the one I remember the most—and its exact location—is the one with that sign out front.
+There are probably five nurseries within about a 10-block area, but the one I remember the most—and its exact location—is the one with that sign-out front.

 Funny signs are everywhere.
-Once I saw a “Dead End” sign posted next to a cemetery.
-(OK, maybe that one was more ironic than it was funny.)
-The point is, if you keep your eyes open, great material is out there, and it’s all up for grabs for your next presentation.
+Once, I saw a “Dead End” sign posted next to a cemetery.
+(OK, maybe that one was more ironic than funny.)
+If you keep your eyes open, great material is out there, and it’s all up for grabs for your next presentation.

 Use Presentation Humor Sparingly

-Humor is a great way to break the ice with your audience, to keep your listeners interested, and to ensure your presentation is memorable, but don’t feel like you have to be a comedian.
-A few well-placed jokes to show your human side is all you really need.
+Humorous presentations are a great way to break the ice with your audience, to keep your listeners interested, and to ensure your presentation is memorable, but don’t feel like you have to be a comedian.
+A few well-placed jokes to show your human side is all you need.

-If you’re not sure who will be in the audience, stick to humor that won’t isolate or target a segment of the audience, and pick “clean” jokes that don’t rely on profanity to make a point.
+If you’re thinking about how to make a presentation funny, stick to humor that won’t isolate or target a segment of the audience, and pick “clean” jokes that don’t rely on profanity to make a point.
 And no matter what, your humor should never be at the expense of others.

 Do you use humor in your presentations?
 Is it effective?
 Tell us about it in the comment section.
-And don’t forget we are always posting useful public speaking tips on our social media channels, so be sure to follow us on Facebook, Twitter, LinkedIn or Google+.
+Don’t forget we are always posting useful public speaking tips on our social media channels, so be sure to follow us on Facebook, Twitter, LinkedIn, or Google+.

 10 Comments